bcgov/visitz-app/visitz/README.md

 5. Select build configuration and launch

-    - Visitz is currently only being built for iOS.
+    - Visitz is currently only being built for iOS and Windows.
 Other platforms may or may not work when launching.

 ## Visitz Conventions